justo202/Agile-project/Sprint 2/README.md

 The Scrum Master for this meeting was **Vivien Prakash**

 ### Members Present:
-Vivien, Justas, Dominic, Gerard, Mark, Abdulmalik,Brenyn
+Vivien, Justas, Dominic, Gerard, Mark, Abdulmalik, Brenyn

 ### Members Not Present:
 Mark